A Blueprint for the Future of Meeting Venues

 Experiential has been a buzzword of late, with planners putting more emphasis on making events and meetings interactive and as engaging as possible.

 And that emphasis for experiential often begins well before a meeting or event even starts.
-Planners looking to visualize how a particular venue might look are using virtual reality (VR) walkthroughs and 3D floorplans, like AllSeated’s VR, to add an experiential layer to site selection and planning.
+Planners looking to visualize how a particular venue might look are event planning platforms like Allseated.
+This allows them to virtually tour event spaces, create floorplans in 2D and view in 3D.
+They are able to collaborate in real-time with vendors and clients and take virtual walkthroughs, which eliminates the need for onsite inspections.
+This adds an experiential layer to remote site selection and planning.

 Experiential extends into meeting environments too.
 To keep attendees engaged, entertained and interested, venues need to support planners in their desire to create opportunities for attendees to participate and engage – like the flexibility to create more collaborative room layouts that foster creativity, themed food and beverage offerings, or offering other physical spaces and activities that promote team building.